 New York, NY 10005

-Any College official (with the exception of the few designated confidential resources) informed of an allegation of misconduct covered by this policy involving students or other members of the College community is required to share that information with the Title IX Coordinator.
+Any College official (with the exception of the few designated confidential resources) informed of an allegation of misconduct covered by this policy involving students or other members of the College community is required to share that information with the Director of Nondiscrimination and Title IX.

 Confidentiality may be offered by certain designated College resources who are not required to report known incidents of sexual assault or other crimes to College officials, consistent with state and federal law, (including but not limited to 20 USC 1092(f) and 20 USC 1681(a).
 At Barnard, students can seek confidential support and assistance from Furman Counseling Center (clinicians are confidential resources) and/or consult advocates, on campus, at the Sexual Violence Response Rape Crisis/Anti-Violence Support Center or off campus at St. Luke’s Crime Victims Treatment Center.
 (Contact information for on and off campus confidential resources can be found here).

 When a report of misconduct is investigated, the Complainant1, the Respondent2 and all identified witnesses who are interviewed in the investigation, will be notified of the College’s expectation of maintaining privacy, and the available confidential support resources.
 The College does not place restrictions on the right of parties3 to disclose the outcome of matters resolved under these Procedures.
 The College will make all reasonable efforts to maintain the privacy of the parties involved in misconduct investigations.
 Even College representatives who cannot guarantee confidentiality will maintain privacy to the greatest extent possible.
 Breaches of privacy will be reviewed, may be considered a violation of the Policy and may result in additional disciplinary action.